-Please note that there are two Outwood Academies in Middlesbrough, Outwood Academy Omesby and Outwood Academy Acklam and also a proposed third of Outwood Academy Riverside.
-Care should be taken when applying for a secondary school to write down the full name of your preferred school so that it is clear which school you are applying for Applications may not be accepted if the preferred school choices are not clear.
+Please note that there are three Outwood Academies in Middlesbrough, Outwood Academy Ornesby, Outwood Academy Acklam and Outwood Academy Riverside.
+Care should be taken when applying for a secondary school to write down the full name of your preferred school so that it is clear which school you are applying for.
+Applications may not be accepted if the preferred school choices are not clear.